doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

    echo $dataArray['name']; // prints "Paris"

-As you can see from this example, in simple cases, the Doctrine Hydrator provides nearly no benefits over a simpler hydrator like “ClassMethods”.
+As you can see from this example, in simple cases, the Doctrine Hydrator provides nearly no benefits over a simpler hydrator like ``ClassMethods``.
 However, even in those cases, I suggest you to use it, as it performs automatic conversions between types.
 For instance, it can convert timestamp to DateTime (which is the type used by Doctrine to represent